pryoritymusic/webpagetest-blog/src/authors/jeena-james.md

   product-led solutions and partnerships that enhanced developer experiences.
   Jeena actively mentors and coaches working professionals, leaders, and startup founders.
 She holds a Bachelor of Science degree in Economics, Mathematics and Statistics.
-Jeena is also passionate about picking up new musical instruments
-  - the latest being the kalimba.
+Jeena is also passionate about picking up new musical instruments—the latest being the kalimba.
 twitter_handle: jeenaj
 ---